tat0820/imagestock/README.md

 # COVERSTOCK
 COVERSTOCK is an app that can watch the collection of cd artworks that I chose.<br>
 <br>
-I've been stocking the pictures of cd artworks that I really liked in my iphone.<br>
+I've been collecting the pictures of music artworks that I really liked in my iphone.<br>
 One day I thought that it would be amazing if there's an app that I can see all those pictures in one page, and also can listen to the music of them.<br>
 <br>